sambowyergis/sambowyergis.github.io/_posts/2026-04-12-ztv-gherkin-viewshed.md

 The analysis was conducted in QGIS 3.44 using a 1m resolution LiDAR-derived DSM.
 Processing steps were as follows:

 **Data preparation** — The DSM was clipped to a defined area of interest centred on the City of London.
 All layers were confirmed in EPSG:27700 (British National Grid) to ensure metric accuracy throughout.
+DSM resolution was adjusted to 5m.

-**Observer point** — A point feature was created at the Gherkin's apex location.
+**Observer point** — A grid polygon was created at the Gherkin's location.
 Because the DSM already encodes the building's height as an absolute elevation value (~195m ASL), the observer height was set to 0m — adding the building height on top would have double-counted the ground elevation and produced an inflated, inaccurate result.
-This is a subtle but important distinction when working with surface models rather than terrain models.
+This is an important distinction when working with surface models rather than terrain models.

-**Viewshed calculation** — The GDAL Viewshed tool was used with a target height of 1.7m (standing eye level) and an analysis radius of 10,000m.
+**Viewshed calculation** — The Viewshed tool was used with a target height of 1.6m (standing eye level) and an analysis radius of 20,000m.
 The binary output assigns a value of 1 to all cells with a theoretical line of sight to the observer point, and 0 to occluded areas.

 ## Result